Canepro/rocketchat-observability/docs/TROUBLESHOOTING.md

 # Copy the updated template with all required variables
 cp .env.example .env

-# Or run the setup script which will create it automatically
+# Or run the setup script which will create it automatically and validate prerequisites
 ./start.sh

 # Manual fix: ensure all image variables have valid values